zoul0813/zeal-cc/STATUS.md

 ## 🚧 In Progress

 ### Known Limitations
-- ❌ Function parameters not properly parsed/passed
+- ❌ Function parameters parsed but not passed (no calling convention)
 - ❌ Stack-based local variables (currently use global labels)
 - ❌ Proper function calling convention
 - ❌ Argument passing via stack/registers
-- ⚠️ Functions with parameters cause infinite loop in parser
+- ⚠️ Parameters/locals are treated as globals in codegen

 ## ⏳ Not Started